-Currently, nine men face felony charges around the November 2017 death of a Florida State University fraternity pledge, Andrew Coffey.
+15 fraternity members were named in a law suit surrounding the November 2017 death of a Florida State University fraternity pledge, Andrew Coffey.
+13 of them have since entered into confidential settlement with the family, which also led the university to shut down all Greek activities for a year.
 The 20-year-old drank a bottle of Wild Turkey bourbon at an off-campus party.
 He was left unconscious on a couch and found the next morning without a pulse by a fellow pledge.
 Rather than calling 911 immediately, the pledge took time to text members of Pi Kappa Phi, a detail adding to the collective outrage.

 Universities are recognizing that they need to do more to combat dangerous Greek recruitment rites.
 All but six states have hazing laws on the books; however, parents should know that it’s a pervasive problem not likely to go away entirely.